shellbellquinn/responsive_portfolio/README.md

 # responsive_portfolio
-My portfolio recrated using bootstrap with the following items:
+My portfolio recreated using bootstrap with the following items:

 1. A navbar
 2. A responsive layout